octaviocarpes/super-react-autocomplete/README.md

 # Deel Frontend Egineering test
 This project contains my personal answers for the frontend software engineering test for Deel company.

+PS: I added the react testing library to do some tests but i could only do the smoke tests.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).